dede95/hue-knew-game/README.md

-# color-palette-challenge
+# colour-palette-challenge
-A color palette challenge game - the player has to guess the odd colour square out.
+A colour palette challenge game - the player has to guess the odd colour square out.